agonis21/small-webdev-projects/README.md

 TO-DO:
+* Fix event handlers bug for GoalProgressBar project
+* * Style it
-* Update style for navigation page
+* Update style for main navigation
-* Create a faker.js project